Frequently Asked Questions

 Resources.
 Once completed and processed by Human Resources, the form will update your

 records.
-You will need to write your retirement, supplemental retirement provider,
+You will need to contact your retirement, supplemental retirement provider,

 and union separately.